KarimaBak/LSL-Mouse/RELEASE/readme.md

 More detailled information: see in [DOC](/../DOC/).

 -----
 Developed by Pierre JEAN (IMT Mines Alès) and Denis MOTTET (Univ.
-Montpellier).
+Montpellier) in collaboration with Makii MUTHALIB and Karima BAKHTI (CHU Montpellier) for the ReArm project (PHRIP-18-0731) funded by the French Ministry of Health..